Sales & Marketing Alignment Best Practices

 Why it matters: Without revenue attribution, marketing wastes 35% to 45% of budget on low-converting channels.

-How to implement: Track leads from first touch through closed revenue using multi-touch attribution models.
-Report monthly on channel performance, campaign ROI, and sales outcome data.
-Share insights across both teams.
+How to implement: Every lead gets tracked from first touch through closed revenue using multi-touch attribution models, with monthly reporting on channel performance, campaign ROI, and sales outcome data shared across both teams so neither side is guessing about what actually works.

 What it produces: Marketing ROI improves 60% to 70% through better channel allocation and budget decisions.